-Our new state of the art facilities include recording studios, the Earl and Darielle Linehan Concert Hall, and The Music Box.
-Our music technology major is the only one in the State of Maryland, and produces professional recordings and videos of the highest quality as a training ground for our student technologists.
+Our new state of the art facilities include recording studios, the Earl and Darielle Linehan Concert Hall, and The Music Box concert/rehearsal space.
+Our music technology major is the only one in the State of Maryland, and produces professional recordings and videos of all student performances of the highest quality as both a training ground for our student technologists, and also portfolios for our graduating performers and educators.

 UMBC Music also values international experiences for our students.
-The Department has established an exchange program with the Nicolini Conservatorio in Piacenza, Italy, where students can study for a semester.
-Sam Winnie, a composition major and Linehan Artist Scholar, recently completed a spring semester there and now is applying for a Fulbright grant to return!
-So, whatever your musical interest or expertise, please visit us!
-We look forward to meeting you—
+The Department has established an exchange program with the Nicolini Conservatorio in Piacenza, Italy, where students can study for a semester, and UMBC has partnerships with many other schools as well.
+Eliza Triolo, a composition major and Linehan Artist Scholar, recently completed a spring semester at Newcastle University and now will return to complete a mater’s in creative arts.

 Dr. Linda Dusman